Introduction

 Quality Procedures

 Quality improvement another critical process that predetermines the functioning of the company and its outcomes (Besterfield, 2012).
 For this reason, for Eco-Fone, it is essential to monitor the quality of its services, including invoices.
 At the moment, it sends about 10,000 invoices every month with an average of two returned.
-However, in accordance with quality assurance procedures, it is vital to guarantee that the probability of invoices’ return should be less than fifteen per cent.
+However, in accordance with quality assurance procedures, it is vital to guarantee that the probability of invoices’ return should be less than fifteen percent.
 Under these conditions, the use of Poisson distribution becomes justified.
 The given approach is used to predict the number of events over a specific period of time, which can be applied to the case with invoices and their returns.

 In such a way, the given function can be applied to the case to calculate potential problems that might emerge in the future and probability of the invoice’s return.
 Now, with two returned invoices per month, the company might face significant problems in the future.
-The ability of the company to achieve the desired goal can be calculated using the Poisson formula, where µ=2, as averagely 2 are returned every month, and x=3, since there is the need to determine the likelihood that only 3 invoices will be returned during the period:
+The ability of the company to achieve the desired goal can be calculated using the Poisson formula, where µ=2, as average 2 are returned every month, and x=3 since there is the need to determine the likelihood that only 3 invoices will be returned during the period:

 P(x; μ) = (e-μ) (μx) / x!
 (Bruce and Bruce, 2017)